Giveth/giveth-docs/dapps/projectVerification.md

 ### Managing Funds

 We need to know that your project is providing some sort of benefit to society or public good in order to be eligible for the GIVbacks program.
-Giveth verified projects should be providing a non-excludable non-rivalrous good or service to the world.
+Your project should be providing a non-excludable non-rivalrous good or service to the world.
 You will be asked to explain how the funds received by your Giveth project will be used for this purpose.
 Note that projects focused on personal gain will be rejected.

 You should also include the wallet addresses used by your project for managing funds in this section.